 Within the limits of its activity and in compliance with applicable laws and regulations, Spuerkeess may transfer personal data to third parties, including:

-• the financial institutions and financial professionals with which we cooperate on domestic and international payment transactions, credit transactions and transactions in financial instruments, such as specialised banks and financial companies, brokers, payment and credit card issuers and intermediaries, providers of online payment solutions, clearing houses, stock exchanges, subcustodians, distributors, investment product managers, market counterparties and issuers of the financial instruments that you hold through Spuerkeess, etc.;
+- the financial institutions and financial professionals with which we cooperate on domestic and international payment transactions, credit transactions and transactions in financial instruments, such as specialised banks and financial companies, brokers, payment and credit card issuers and intermediaries, providers of online or in-store payment solutions, clearing houses, stock exchanges, subcustodians, distributors, paying agents, investment product managers, trading and transaction platforms, market counterparties and issuers of the financial instruments that you hold through Spuerkeess, etc.;

-• subcontractors, suppliers, counterparties and service providers used by Spuerkeess to optimally provide you with the services that you have subscribed for, such as specialised financial sector providers, insurance companies, tax reporting providers, as well as suppliers who help us with the design and maintenance of our IT tools, the organisation of events, the management of communication with customers and the development and/or management of our products and services, identification and electronic certification bodies, companies whose financial instruments you hold through Spuerkeess, etc.;
+- subcontractors, suppliers, counterparties and service providers used by Spuerkeess to optimally provide you with the services that you have subscribed for, such as specialised financial sector providers, insurance companies (in particular when you subscribe for insurance policies via Spuerkeess or in the event that insurance companies are called upon to take into consideration the implementation of an insurance service related to a Spuerkeess offer, banking product or contract), tax reporting providers, as well as suppliers who help us with the design and maintenance of our IT solutions, the organisation of events, the management of communications with customers and the development and/or management of our products and services, mail services, printing services, proxy voting service providers, payment card manufacturing and customisation providers, identification and electronic certification bodies, companies whose financial instruments you hold through Spuerkeess, etc.;

-• subcontractors, suppliers, counterparties and service providers used by Spuerkeess to comply with legal obligations, such as the bank’s account certification entities and customer reporting entities used when onboarding customers remotely (digital onboarding), administrators of KYC files, MiFIR legal reporting providers, etc.;
+- subcontractors, suppliers, counterparties and service providers used by Spuerkeess to comply with its legal obligations, such as the bank's account certification entities and customer reporting entities used when onboarding customers remotely (digital onboarding), administrators of Know-Your-Customer files (in particular i-Hub S.A.
+Luxembourg), MiFIR legal reporting providers, professionals specialising in the search for heirs, providers specialising in the identification and prevention of fraud, online search service providers, etc.;

-• third-party entities that have a connection with our customers, such as entities that carry out banking transactions on our customers’ behalf, beneficiaries, principals, assignees, successors, attorneys, submanagers, managers and investment advisers, etc.;
+- third-party entities that have a connection with our customers, such as entities that carry out banking transactions on our customers' behalf, beneficiaries, principals, assignees, successors, agents, submanagers, managers and investment advisers, etc.;

 Such third parties will themselves be required to comply with legal or contractual personal data protection obligations as data controllers or data processors.